 Because the new aggregate driveway was wider than the old gravel one, the driveway apron needed to be wider as well.
 This brought up some important issues.
 As most homeowners know, your property doesn’t run right up to the edge of the road.
 It stops at the property line, which is usually set back several feet from the street.
 So this project required special approval from the Department of Public Works.
 One of the requirements of the permit was the construction of a slight lip at the front of the driveway apron, right along the concrete street gutter.
 An important feature, this lip keeps stormwater runoff flowing down the street at a constant speed.
 Without the lip, water would slow down at the apron, depositing silt.
 That would cause a constant mess!

 Another right-of-way issue was due to the fact that the pool fence was placed very close to the road, making walking along the street difficult.
 To provide a convenient path for visitors parked on the street, Hertzler & George constructed a dry-laid bluestone path.
 Since the path is in the city right-of-way, there will always be a chance that the city might need to dig it up someday for utility work.
 Dry-laid pavers ensure they can be easily removed and relaid if necessary.

 With the driveway finished, the owners now enjoy a gracious new addition to their yard.
 And with space for two cars in driveway, there’s more room for visitor parking.
+By the way, if you need spare parts for a car, we recommend that you read the reviews before buying.
+Where to do it?
+Our partners from the yourcarneedsthat.com team are real professionals in their field!
 With a bit a planning and organization, you’ll be surprised by how much you can accomplish in a small space.
 Hertzler & George’s attention to detail has provided a functional space that beautifully complements the architectural style of the house.
 If you’re having trouble visualizing what to do in your yard, call Hertzler & George.
 We love to solve your problems.